Divorce counselling for marriages less than 2 years

 Note it is important that you choose a qualified counsellor who can complete a counselling certificate issued by the Court.
 Otherwise, the session may not fulfil the procedural requirements for a divorce application.

 What happens if I cannot attend divorce counselling with my spouse?

-If you do not attend counselling, you must seek the Court’s permission to apply for a divorce.
+Sometimes you may not be able to attend counselling with your spouse.
+In this case, you must seek the Court’s permission to apply for a divorce.

-You can do this by filing an affidavit with your application to divorce, which is basically a written statement prepared by a witness or party.
-This is used to present facts of the case to a Court and it must be sworn in front of a person such as a lawyer or a Justice of the Peace.
+You can do this by filing an affidavit with your application to divorce.
+An affidavit is a sworn written statement prepared by a witness or party that presents the facts of the case, as one knows it, to the Court.

 An affidavit, in this case, must explain why you and your spouse have not attended counselling.

 This can include not being able to locate your spouse, or if your spouse refuses to go.